 Weed Science and Application Technology Specialist

 Dr. Kruger received his B.S. degree in Agribusiness and Applied Economics with a minor in Crop Science from Ohio State University in 2004 and his M.S. and Ph.D. in 2006 and 2010 from Purdue University in Plant Pathology and Weed Science, respectively.
 Dr. Kruger joined the faculty at the University of Nebraska-Lincoln in January 2010 as a Cropping Systems Specialist focusing on issues related to corn, soybean and wheat production.
 He has developed the “Ground Spray” app, a droplet size calculator for pesticide applicators, and has been integral in Herbicide-Resistance Management Field Days and other resistance management Extension efforts in Nebraska.
 In 2014, Dr. Kruger changed positions to Weed Science and Pesticide Application Technology Specialist at the University of Nebraska-Lincoln.
 The position responsibilities are 50% research and 50% Extension.
 Dr. Kruger’s research and Extension efforts focus heavily on understanding pesticide applications and making recommendations on maximizing pesticide application and mitigating off-target movement.
 Additionally, the program has a strong emphasis on managing kochia, horseweed, waterhemp and Palmer amaranth problems in the state.
 Dr. Kruger has built the Pesticide Application Technology laboratory which host two wind tunnels for better understanding nozzle by pressure by spray solution interactions on droplet size.
 Additionally, the program is striving to marry the engineering of droplet size to the biology of drift and efficacy.
 This work has led Dr. Kruger to helping consult with EPA on the release of the DRT program and has helped to foster global collaboration in the area of pesticide applications.
-Dr. Kruger has authored or coauthored 28 refereed manuscripts since joining the University of Nebraska-Lincoln in 2010.
-Additionally, he has trained M.S. and Ph.D. students in addition to 15 international interns from Brazil, France, India and Serbia.
-Dr. Kruger has been an author or coauthor on over 100 professional meeting abstracts and has given invited presentations on pesticide applications or resistance in over 12 states in addition to Australia, Brazil, New Zealand and Argentina.
+Dr. Kruger has authored or coauthored 77 refereed manuscripts since joining the University of Nebraska-Lincoln in 2010.
+Additionally, he has trained M.S. and Ph.D. students in addition to several international interns from Brazil, France, Honduras, India, Panama and Serbia.
+Dr. Kruger has been an author or coauthor on over 200 professional meeting abstracts and has given invited presentations on pesticide applications or resistance in over 12 states in addition to Australia, Brazil, China, New Zealand and Argentina.

 Jesaelen Gizotti de Moraes